 - Department of Education Fellowship, 1992-1994

 My research interests are plasma etching issues, carbon nanotubes and scanning probe microscopy.
 I have published papers from postdoctoral work at NASA Langley and the University of Washington.
-I am also the lead faculty consultant (physics) with an educational software company, Kinetic Books/Perfection Learning.
+I was also the lead faculty consultant (physics) with an educational software company, Kinetic Books/Perfection Learning.

 My previous research includes the following projects: